Periscope vows fix for broadcasters mad that they forfeit tips by deleting replays

 Periscope’s new Super Hearts tipping feature that launched yesterday quickly sparked a backlash from the creators it was designed to help earn money.

 Broadcasters discovered that if they deleted the replay of one of their live videos before cashing out their tips at the end of the month, they’d lose any tips received during the stream.
-That meant if a video was overly personal or sensitive, unflattering, or a creator otherwise didn’t want the replay on the internet, they’d be forced to forfeit money they’d earned.
-Twitter already takes a 30% cut of tips after the app store’s tax and payment processing fees are removed.
+That meant if a video was overly personal or sensitive, unflattering or a creator otherwise didn’t want the replay on the internet, they’d be forced to forfeit money they’d earned.
+Twitter already takes a 30 percent cut of tips after the app store’s tax and payment processing fees are removed.

 TechCrunch heard about the issue this morning and asked Twitter for an explanation of why it would need to delete people’s tips if they deleted their replays.
 Initially a spokesperson merely replied that broadcasters can delete replays after they cash out their tips at the end of the month, and pointed to the broadcaster guidelines.